MahdiTheProgrammer/CUDA-C-/README.md

 ```
 <a href="https://www.cs.toronto.edu/~kriz/cifar.html" target="_blank">Click here for the dataset</a>
 ## Build Instructions
 Note: In order to run this project an Nvidia GPU is required.
-Furthermore CudaToolkit and nvcc must be installed on the machine. <br>
+Furthermore CudaToolkit and nvcc must be installed on the machine.
+If you try to run it at this moment, you might encounter some errors or issues since I am still developing this project and some parts are not ready. <br>
 You can build your own model in
 ```
 LIB/main.cpp